Lithuania in the Eurovision Song Contest 2008: Semi-finals

-The three semi-finals of the competition aired on 12, 19 and 26 January 2008 and featured the 32 competing entries.
+The three semi-finals of the competition aired on 12, 19, and 26 January 2008 and featured the 32 competing entries.
 The semi-finals were hosted by Rolandas Vilkončius.
-The members of the jury in the first semi-final consisted of Darius Užkuraitis (Opus 3 director), Neda Malunavičiūtė (singer) and Robertas Aleksaitis (actor), while the jury in the second semi-final consisted of Vytautas Juozapaitis (opera singer), Aras Vėberis (producer) and Jurijus Smoriginas (choreographer), and the jury in the third semi-final consisted of Alanas Chošnau (singer-songwriter), Rosita Čivilytė (singer) and Zita Kelmickaitė (musicologist).
+The members of the jury consisted of Darius Užkuraitis (musicologist, Opus 3 director), Neda Malunavičiūtė (singer), and Robertas Aleksaitis (actor) in the first semi-final, Vytautas Juozapaitis (opera singer), Aras Vėberis (producer), and Jurijus Smoriginas (choreographer) in the second semi-final, and Alanas Chošnau (singer-songwriter), Rosita Čivilytė (singer), and Zita Kelmickaitė (musicologist) in the third semi-final.
 The top four entries advanced to the final from each semi-final, while the bottom entries were eliminated.

 Final

 The final of the competition took place on 2 February 2008 and was hosted by Giedrius Masalskis and Gabrielė Bartkutė.
-The show featured the remaining twelve entries that qualified from the three semi-finals alongside the two automatic qualifiers and "Nomads in the Night" performed by Jeronimas Milius was selected as the winner after gaining the most votes from the public.
-In addition to the performances of the competing entries, Ruslan Alekhno performed the 2008 Belarusian Eurovision entry "Hasta la vista" as the interval act.
+The show featured the remaining twelve entries that qualified from the three semi-finals alongside the two automatic qualifiers, and "Nomads in the Night" performed by Jeronimas Milius was selected as the winner after gaining the most votes from the public.
+In addition to the performances of the competing entries, Ruslan Alekhno performed the "Hasta la vista" as the interval act.